 Students and their families are often confused by the myriad ways to pay for college.
 How to bridge the gap between family funds, financial aid and the total cost of paying for college?
 Funding their college education shouldn’t be a mystery.
 FCAN’s Paying for College webinar series breaks it down so you can help reduce confusion for the students you guide.
 Having a better grasp of the funding landscape can help students build a sound plan to pay for their postsecondary education.
-Register today for Part 2, Part 3, and Part 4.
+Register today for Part II, Part III, and Part IV.

 Part I: Scholarships: Ask the Experts